Hudeyfaj35/Amazon-clone/README.md

-Creating an interactive Amazon clone using Javascript following the SuperSimpleDev tutorial
+Creating an interactive Amazon clone following the SuperSimpleDev tutorial